Reading Time: 7 minutes

 For the lifter looking to prioritize lifting, his or her sprinting sessions would be used as post-workout conditioning.

 Sprinting is not easy, but nothing worth anything in life is.
-Add sprints into your program and start to unleash your inner greatness today.
+Add sprints into your program so that you can start to unleash your inner greatness today.

 I’ll holla at you next time.